Category: Charity Insights 2016

 I arrived at the rather impressive Royal Institute of Great Britain ready to begin work at the UK Stem Cell Foundation.
 I entered the building where I met my supervisor, Hugh.
 He gave me a brief induction and tour of the building, including the theatre where so many major scientific discoveries have been announced.

 With the welcome over, we began discussing my role at the charity in more detail and the plan of action for my first week: RESEARCH.
 I was to build a network of sportsmen and women, sports club, sports brands and sports bloggers to contact about becoming involved with raising public awareness of the UKSCF.
+I got straight to work, doing my best to make a good early impression with my new boss.

 When you get the timing just right….